 A lack of education is linked to all kinds of poor life outcomes, including a shortened life expectancy, poverty, and poor health.

-These kinds of facts and stats keep us motivated to be a part of the solution, offering as many opportunities for education as we can to the people and communities we serve, knowing that education has the power to change their lives.
+These kinds of facts and stats keep us motivated to be a part of the solution, offering as many opportunities for education as we can to the people and communities we serve, knowing the importance of education to change their lives.

 Education Is One of the Greatest Gifts One Person Can Offer Another